noy-dayan/Photogrammetry-CLI/README.md

 3. **Move the `aliceVision` Folder:**
    - Locate the `aliceVision` folder inside the extracted Meshroom directory.
-   - Drag the `aliceVision` folder to the root of this project’s directory.
+   - Drag the `aliceVision` folder to the root of the `Photogrammetry-CLI` directory.

 4. **Run Configuration Script:**
    - Navigate to the project directory and run the `configure.bat` script to set the `ALICEVISION_ROOT` environment variable: